 Depending on the drive and the enclosure, you’ll be able to use it with or without a power adapter.
 As a rule of thumb, power adapters are helpful for desktop (3.5-inch) hard drives, while adapters aren’t usually needed for laptop (2.5-inch) drives.

-2. Build a NAS
+2. Build a NAS Box With an Old Hard Drive

 In case you already have an external drive or don’t have use for one, it might be time to build your own network attached storage (NAS).
-Basically, your hard drive’s contents will be accessible across any device connected to your Wi-Fi.
+Basically, your hard drive’s contents will be accessible from any device connected to your Wi-Fi.

-For Dead Hard Drives
+How to Reuse Dead Hard Drives

 3. DIY Magnetic Knife Block